-ECE 12.3 DURATION OF PROGRAMME
+ECE 9.3 DURATION OF PROGRAMME

-The duration of study is stipulated in Rule G21B ECE 12.4 PROMOTION TO A HIGHER LEVEL/PROGRESSION Rule G16 applies ECE 12.5 EXCLUSION RULES Rule G17 applies
+ECE 9.4 SPECIFIC RULES FOR PULP AND PAPER PROGRAMMES The duration of study is stipulated in Rule G21B

+ECE 9.5 PROMOTION TO A HIGHER LEVEL/PROGRESSION Rule G16 applies

+ECE 9.6 EXCLUSION RULES

+Rule GI7 applies

-ECE 8 SYLLABI FOR DEPARTMENTAL PROGRAMMES
+ECE 10 SYLLABI FOR DEPARTMENTAL PROGRAMMES

 Note: Below is a brief description of the subjects for the qualifications offered in the department.
-Detailed information for all these subjects are to be found in the Study Guidelines that are issued to students at the beginning of each course.
+Detailed information for all these subjects is to be found in the Study Guidelines that are issued to students at the beginning of each course.
 The study guidelines will include information regarding: credit value, duration (lectures, practicals and tutorials), assessment methods, outcomes and content.